image of marist students laughing

 Get Involved

 Marist kicks off every semester with the Activities Fair, where students can explore the University's various clubs and organizations.
 There are over 100 clubs and organizations to choose from, including club sports, Greek life, dance and performing arts, student government, and many more.
+Membership in all clubs and organizations is open to students from every background and academic program.
 You can always start a new group if you cannot find what you're looking for.
 Contact Student Activities to get more information.
 Be sure to follow Student Activities on Instagram for updates.

 Clubs and Organizations